 We’ve written before about Caregiver Burnout and Ten Tips to Help the Elderly and their Caregivers Enjoy the Holidays.
-But zeroing in on stress—what it is and how to cope with it—can be a vital part of self-care and burnout prevention, especially during the busy holiday season.
+But zeroing in on family caregiver stress—what it is and how to cope with it—can be a vital part of self-care and burnout prevention, especially during the busy holiday season.

 The first step to relieving stress is to recognize when you are feeling it in a negative way, and what is causing those feelings.
 Stress can be described in a number of different ways: